“One of the hardest things in life is having words in your heart that you can’t utter.”

 – A surprising quote from James Earl Jones, one of the iconic voices of our time.
 James Earl Jones stuttered as a child and took acting lessons to help, but as he says, he will always be a stutterer.

 Kari is a teenager who grew up with apraxia.
 She has been in speech therapy for just about her entire life and is still in speech therapy today.
-She has never taken fish oils, and hearing positive things about nutritional strategies, she asked her dad if she could try some at 17 years old.
-She has never added fish oils, but added NV original to her diet on May 2, 2012.
+She started complimenting her therapy with nutritional strategies at 17 years old.

 Kari at 17 years old April 20, 2012